Campusoft/knowledge_base/list/list-workflow-html.md

 Camunda is a free and open-source workflow management tool that allows businesses to achieve digital transformation through the power of automated tools and efficient workflows.
 Built on three fundamental principles of design, automation, and improvement, Camunda ensures the process of designing workflows becomes simpler and less taxing as it once may have been.

+Camunda BPM Platform – What is it?

+Camunda BPM platform is a lightweight, open-source, platform for Business Process Management.
+It supports several standard notations for defining business processes, among which BPMN is the most popular

 https://camunda.com/